Paplow/auto-helper/README.md

 Then Run `php artisan vendor:publish`.

-That will generate the configuration file `config/auto-helper` which holds the path where you would like to keeps your helper classes / functions.
+That will generate the configuration file `config/auto-helper` which holds the path where you would like to keep your helper classes / functions.

 ## How to change default path